edis0n-zhang/personal-website-2.0/src/lib/posts/917_days/917_days.md

 1. Being engineer who could make things
 2. Maximize my surface area of luck for getting to work on something cool

-The experience had taught me something more important and fundamental—through the course of my life my goals will change, and so will I.
+The experience had taught me something more important and fundamental—throughout the course of my life my goals will change, and so will I.

 ## living a life